February 23, 2016

 For additional information

 Contact Azul Systems at firstname.lastname@example.org for further information regarding early access to Zulu Embedded with 32-bit Arm support.
 For additional information regarding Azul’s embedded offerings, visit www.azul.com/zulu-embedded.

 About Azul Systems

-Azul Systems, the industry’s only company exclusively focused on Java and the Java Virtual Machine (JVM), builds fully supported, certified standards-compliant Java runtime solutions that bring the power of Java to the enterprise, the embedded community and the IoT.
+Azul Systems, the industry’s only company exclusively focused on Java and the Java Virtual Machine (JVM), builds fully supported, certified standards-compliant Java runtime solutions that bring the power of Java to the enterprise, the embedded community, and the IoT.
 Zing is a JVM designed for enterprise Java applications and workloads that require any combination of low latency, high transaction rates, large working memory, and/or consistent response times.
 Zulu is Azul’s certified, freely available open source build of OpenJDK with a variety of flexible support options, available in configurations for the enterprise as well as custom and embedded systems.
-Zulu Embedded is Azul’s 100% open source build of OpenJDK for Intel and ARM-based processors that require custom configurations and long support life cycles.
+Zulu Embedded is Azul’s 100% open source build of OpenJDK for x86 and Arm-based processors that require custom configurations and long support life cycles.
 For additional information, visit www.azul.com.